Developer Documentation

 This page is meant for developers who want to contribute to the development of this theme or build their own customisations.

-The theme is developed like a normal Jekyll site, and it uses the docs folder in the GitHub repository as the markdown content to generate this website.
+The theme is developed like a normal Jekyll site, and it uses the docs folder in the GitHub repository as the markdown content to generate the documentation website.

-And the repository with all the theme source code is at: https://github.com/carlosperate/jekyll-theme-rtd
+Single repository with all the theme source code and docs: https://github.com/carlosperate/jekyll-theme-rtd

 πŸš€ Run with Docker